Shivam-io-afk/learningReact/README.md

 - Tip
 If you're familiar with React class lifecycle methods, you can think of use Effect Hook as `componentDidMount`, `component DidUpdate`, and `component Will Unmount` combined.

+# In Mappig
+- In Mapping the array of objects and displayed the data according to the use. we need `KEY` attribute to uniquely identify the element. because it helps react to identify which items have changed, are added, or are removed.